Let's make some MASH!

 Red pepper flakes

-Pellets they won’t eat normally.
-We add it a bit at a time to soak up any liquid that might have slipped in.
+Pellets they won’t eat normally (we add it a bit at a time to soak up any liquid that might have slipped in).

 Each morning in this foster home we feed a spoonful of mash, an alternating variety of cut up vegetables, oatmeal, raisins, kale, and other bird safe foods.
-They are also limited to two fruits a day due to the sugar such as mango, frozen blueberries, bananas, apples, and papaya (one of our loves the seeds and gets a papaya from Santa every year).
-Over the top we may sprinkle hemp seed, millet, and other bird safe spices.
-Once a month they may get scrambled eggs with a bit of spice over the top.
-Once a week we hide a favorite nut in a paper cup, newspaper, or cupcake holder so they have to forage for their treat.
+They are also limited to two fruits a day due to the sugar such as mango, frozen blueberries, bananas, apples, and papaya (one of ours loves the seeds and gets a papaya from Santa every year).

 It is a process but it is amazing after breakfast how quiet everyone is with full happy bellies.
 And if their breakfast is late because the humans decide to stay in bed?
+Boy do we hear about it!